hongshuochen/2021Fall_TrojanMap/README.md

 ### Report:

-Your README file should include two sections:
+Your README file should include four sections:

 1. High-level overview of your design (Use diagrams and pictures for your data structures).
 2. Detailed description of each function and its time complexity.